shuh5225/AI_Models_for_Multi-Class_Brain_Disease_Prediction/README.md

 📄 Research Context

-This repository represents the practical implementation, experimentation, and analysis conducted for our research paper, including:
+This repository represents the implementation, experimentation, evaluation, and visualization work carried out for our research paper, ensuring reproducibility and practical insight into the research methodology.

-model training

-metric evaluation

-result visualization

-comparative analysis

-It is intended to provide transparency, reproducibility, and hands-on insight into the research work.